pyueh-osi/Edgecmd-Docs/V1/EdgeCmd utility/Configure adapter component.md

 ## Add components

-Complete the following procedure to add a new component.
+Complete the following procedure to add a new component:

 1. Open command line.
 2. Type the following in the command line, replacing `<componentId>` and `<componentType>` with the values that you want and press Enter.